mimetikxs/intro-interactive-visuals/01_particles_start/README.md

 * [Memory in c++](https://openframeworks.cc/ofBook/chapters/memory.html) - Pointers, references, memory structures, arrays and vectors.
 A good place to start understanding the powerfull c++ memory management features.
 * [The nature of code - Forces](https://natureofcode.com/book/chapter-2-forces/#29-gravitational-attraction) - Daniel Shiffman's book is one of the best resources to begin learning about vectors, forces and simulating natural phenomena  with code.

 I will ofter refer to the [ofBook](https://openframeworks.cc/ofBook/chapters/foreword.html), a collaborative book from the community.
-If you are new to oF I recommend that you read all of it.
+If you are new to oF I recommend you read all of it.